doga/qworum-application-template-with-semantic-data/README.md

 - _Multi-language_, with language-independent API endpoint paths.
 - _Versioned_.
 Indeed, Qworum applications are structured as Qworum APIs, and versioned APIs ensure that other applications that depend on this one will not break after an update.
+- _Semantic_, meaning that it uses [RDF](https://www.w3.org/TR/rdf-primer/) for representing data.

+This project has a [companion project](https://github.com/doga/qworum-application-template) that uses plain JSON data instead of RDF.

 ## The "Hello World" Qworum application